SIGSAC/sigsac.github.io/_posts/2020-08-27-setup-an-IIS-Website.md

 <p align="center"><img src="/assets/meeting1/images/IISAddSite.png" height="450"><img src="/assets/meeting1/images/IISAddSiteFilled.png" height="450"></p>

-6. Download the sample html webpage [here](https://raw.githubusercontent.com/SIGSAC/SIGSAC/master/5.%20Your%20Very%20Own%20Website/Exercise/assets/files/index.html?token=ANDKV24Y6KXOBCODH3ROX6K7I6ZIY), and place it into the new directory, `C:\Websites\MyWebsite`
+6. Download the sample html webpage [here](https://raw.githubusercontent.com/SIGSAC/sigsac.github.io/master/assets/meeting1/files/index.html), and place it into the new directory, `C:\Websites\MyWebsite`
 7. Navigate to `http://localhost` once more and you should see your new website.
 Congrats!

 ## **Troubleshooting**

+As of 27AUG2020, all iterations of this guide have been working.
+Issues will be addressed into the future.

 ## **Uninstalling IIS**